 The good news is the number of deer-car accidents declined last year, according to an analysis done by a large insurance company.
 They calculate the odds of a driver in the United States striking a deer as 1 in 174.
 This represents an improvement from last year when the odds were 1 in 167.

 While Georgia was not in the top states for deer collisions, it is no reason to be complacent.
 The insurance company estimated that there were about 1.22 million collisions from last July to this July.
 They were encouraged by the decline, which was about 3.5 percent, and by the overall trend, showing a decline of about 2.5 percent over the last five years.

-November has the highest number of deer related collisions and October is close behind, so now is the time to be particularly cautious when driving roads where deer may be crossing.
-Deer are a herd animal, so if you see one deer, it is likely there are more nearby.
+November has the highest number of deer-related collisions and October is close behind, so now is the time to be particularly cautious when driving roads where deer may be crossing.
+Deer are herd animals, so if you see one deer, it is likely there are more nearby.

 Source: Claims Journal, “Deer-Vehicle Collisions Decline: State Farm,” October 1, 2013